TorinChacko/garmin-dashboard/README.md

 free dashboard hosted with GitHub Pages.
 No server, no always-on machine — GitHub runs the fetch on a schedule and commits the new data; Pages serves the static page that reads it.
+(New added Backfill feature for past years' activities)

 ## How it fits together